Mickey758/Calani-AIO/index.md

+# IN ALPHA STAGES
+The aio is in alpha stages therfore binary versions will not be released as yet.

 # Calani AIO
 An all in account checker made in python.
 Made with multichecking and more.
 This was made to demonstrate the flaws in certain website API's.